What is Acute Internal Medicine?

 Training in AIM in Wales

-The five-year programme is designed to provide trainees with a Certificate of Completion of Training (CCT) in AIM and GIM.
+The training programme is designed to provide trainees with a Certificate of Completion of Training (CCT) in AIM and GIM.
 The posts are a mixture of AMU, ambulatory care, elderly medicine, respiratory, cardiology and intensive care medicine rotations.

 Our training programme is exciting and varied.
 The experience it offers is unique as it allows rotation through different specialties at registrar level in a variety of work settings and intensities.
 It also offers the opportunity for trainees to develop their own area of interest or special skill whilst satisfying the core curriculum requirements.